kasattejaswi/nodejs-apiGateway/README.md

 <hr></hr>

 This project is under development and will be available soon for open contribution and use.
-If you're interested in contributing in this project or have some queries, please mail me at kasattejasvi@gmail.com
+If you're interested in contributing to this project or have some queries, please mail me at kasattejasvi@gmail.com